Michael Czinkota: Academic career

-Since 1980, Czinkota has been a faculty of Marketing and International Business in McDonough School of Business Administration which is one of four undergraduate schools and one of five graduate schools at Georgetown University.
+Since 1980, Czinkota has been a faculty of marketing and international business in McDonough School of Business which is one of four undergraduate schools and one of five graduate schools at Georgetown University.
 Czinkota has written several International Business textbooks such as International Business (8th Edition), International Marketing (10th Edition), The Global Marketing Imperative, and Mastering Global Markets.
 His books have been translated into Spanish and Japanese.
 Since 2007, he has also been a professor (chair) at Birmingham Business School, University of Birmingham.

 Since 2009, Czinkota has kept a blog on international business.
 The content ranges from international jeopardy questions to more than 50 video communications in international business.
 The blog has been named as one of the 50 best blogs by business professors.
 Czinkota has also been cited as a top marketing professor on Twitter by social media magazine.

 In 2011, he received two significant honors in Peru.
 He received a Doctor Honoris Causa degree (his third) for his work in International Business and Marketing.
 Second, it was announced by the Universidad Ricardo Palma that its new School of Global Marketing and Business is named after Czinkota.
 He also received the Business Book Award from the American Library Association for "The Global Marketing Imperative".